Bankruptcy Exemptions in California

 - Fraternal unemployment benefits

-Homestead: any property used as a residence that is valued up to $17, 425
+Any property used as a residence that is valued up to $17,425 is excluded.

 - Animals, appliances, crops, books, clothing, and musical instruments up to $450 per item